 CI Data Reporting Requirement and Deadline.
 Beginning in 2021, each fuel pathway holder must submit an annual Fuel Pathway Report to the AFP no later than March 31 of each calendar year.

-The annual Fuel Pathway Report must include the certified version of the Simplified CI Calculator or the CA-GREET3.0 model, if required in the initial certification, updated to include the most recent two calendar years of operational data.
+The annual Fuel Pathway Report must include the certified version of the Tier 1 CI Calculator or the CA-GREET4.0 model, if required in the initial certification, updated to include the most recent two calendar years of operational data.
+If less than 24 months of operational data is reported in an Annual Fuel Pathway Report, the operational data period must include the reported months established during initial pathway certification.

 The annual Fuel Pathway Report for Lookup Table pathways listed in 95488.1(b)(2), in lieu of the CI calculator, must include invoices or metering records substantiating the quantity of renewable or low-CI inputs procured from a qualifying source.